cta-observatory/ctapipe/docs/development/code-guidelines.rst

 Logging and debugging
 ---------------------

-* do not use `print()` statments to output text.
+* do not use `print()` statements to output text.
 Instead use the common logging failities of `ctapipe`.
-Log messages should be simple, and no not include the filename, funciton name, time, or any other metadata (which can be attached automatically by the logging system)
+Log messages should be simple, and no not include the filename, function name, time, or any other metadata (which can be attached automatically by the logging system)